 We have devoted our resources to developing a new generation of products and will not be able to market these products until we have completed clinical testing and obtain all necessary governmental approvals.
 In addition, our products are still in various stages of development and testing and cannot be marketed until we have completed clinical testing and obtained necessary governmental approval.
 Accordingly, our revenue sources are, and will remain, extremely limited until and if our products are clinically tested, approved by the FDA and successfully marketed.
-We currently only have one collaboration partner, Yakult Honsha Co., under a development, product supply and commercialization agreement, which was amended in January 2011, under which we may receive certain milestone payments as well as royalties on the sale of ThermoDox® in Japan, when and if any such sales occur.
-We cannot guarantee that any of our products will be successfully tested, approved by the FDA or marketed, successfully or otherwise, at any time in the foreseeable future or at all.
+Currently Yakult Honsha Co. is our only collaboration partner.
+Under our development, product supply and commercialization agreement with Yakult, which was amended in January 2011, we may receive certain milestone payments as well as royalties on the sale of ThermoDox® in Japan, when and if any such sales occur.
+In May 2012, we entered into a technology agreement with Zhejiang Hisun Pharmaceutical Co.
+Ltd. (Hisun), pursuant to which Hisun will manufacture and supply certain quantities of ThermoDox® to us for sale in mainland China, Hong Kong and Macau upon approval of ThermoDox® by the State Food and Drug Administration of the PRC.
+We cannot guarantee that any of our products will be successfully tested, approved by the FDA or foreign regulatory agencies or marketed, successfully or otherwise, at any time in the foreseeable future or at all.